MaineKuehn/graphi/README.rst

     # graph    node    node     value

 ``GraphI`` is a lightweight graph library - it is suitable to model networks, connections and other relationships.
-Compared to other graph libraries, ``GraphI`` aims for being as pythonic as possible.
+Compared to other graph libraries, ``GraphI`` aims for being as pythonic and accessible as possible.
 If you are comfortable using ``list``, ``dict`` or other types, ``GraphI`` is intuitive and straight-forward to use.

 .. code:: python

+    from graphi import graph
     # create a graph with initial nodes
-    airports = Graph("New York", "Rio", "Tokyo")
+    airports = graph("New York", "Rio", "Tokyo")
     # add connections between nodes
     airports["New York":"Rio"] = timedelta(hours=9, minutes=50)
     airports["New York":"Tokyo"] = timedelta(hours=13, minutes=55)